eduardfores/CQS_Sale/README.md

 You must create a standard queue in SQS service [Create queue in AWS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html)

+<p style="color: red"> You can create a FIFO queue but for this project is not necessary </p>

 * S3 configuration

 You must upload the empty file [connections.config](https://github.com/eduardfores/CQS_Sale/blob/main/connections.config) in S3.